profile photo

 I’m motivated to apply the techniques and technology we develop at CERN for fast ML inference in other areas as well.
 At the moment I’m working on a project, called Edge SpAIce, to use these tools for the detection of plastics pollution in the ocean onboard Earth Observation satellites.
 I’ve previously worked on a collaboration with autonomous vehicle company Zenseact.

-Projects
+🚀 Projects

 Check the projects page for positions for which I’m hiring.
 Below are listed some of the things I’m working on:

-Other reading
+📚 Other reading

-Selected publications
+📄 Selected publications

 N. Ghielmetti et al, Real-time semantic segmentation on FPGAs for autonomous vehicles with hls4ml, 2022 MLST DOI, link, arXiv

-Coelho, C.N. et al, Automatic heterogeneous quantization of deep neural networks for low-latency inference on the edge for particle detectors, 2021 Nature Machine Intelligence DOI, link, arXiv
+C.N.
+Coelho et al, Automatic heterogeneous quantization of deep neural networks for low-latency inference on the edge for particle detectors, 2021 Nature Machine Intelligence DOI, link, arXiv

 J. Ngadiuba et al, Compressing deep neural networks on FPGAs to binary and ternary precision with hls4ml, 2021 MLST DOI, link, arXiv